MohamedAdel7710/ToDo-List/README.md

 Foobar is a Python library for dealing with word pluralization.

-## Features
-This app demonstrates the following features:
+## This app demonstrates the following features:

   Create a task with a priority.